moesio-f/cla/README.md

 # Quick Start

+> [!IMPORTANT]
+> In order to use the library the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) must be installed and available in the system.
+Even if you don't intend to use a GPU, the library uses the CUDA Runtime to query for CUDA-capable devices and will fail if the `cudart` is unavailable.

 ## Installation

 For the C-only API, obtain the latest binaries and headers from the [releases](https://github.com/moesio-f/cla/releases) tab in GitHub.
 For the Python API, use your favorite package manager (i.e., `pip`, `uv`) and install `pycla` from PyPi (e.g., `pip install pycla`).